sanskar240/PlanSearch-Implementation/README.md

 ## Why this project?

-Humor is one of the hardest forms of generative language---subjective, nuanced, and deeply cultural.
+Humor is one of the hardest forms of generative language,insanely subjective, nuanced, and deeply cultural.
 Instead of treating it as a black-box text generation task, this project breaks humor into structured components using PlanSearch.
 The pipeline is modular, inspectable, and aligns with modern LLM evaluation research.
+Felt like this was a good solution to better and more robust open-ended generation responses evaluation

 ------------------------------------------------------------------------